irodimus/flexy/README.md

 ```

 Compares your Trakt lists with your Plex library and creates a JSON of videos missing from Plex.
-Useful for finding other items to focus on collection.
+Useful for finding other items to focus on collecting.

 Only run if you find this information valuable as it is a time-consuming script.
 The `FIND_MISSING_VIDEOS` variable
-is defaulted to `False`, set to `True` if you would like to run.
+is defaulted to `False`, set to `True` if you would like it to run.

 If there are collections where you're not concerned about getting all of the videos, add them to `IGNORE_MISSING_VIDEOS`
 in `settings.py`.
+I use it for holiday-specific movies.
+I don't need all of the Christmas movies ever made.

 #### remove single video collections